Installing older Office on Windows 10

 Office 2007/2010/2013 should install and activate with no trouble.
 It might be necessary to call Microsoft to get approval but that’s unlikely.
 If it happens, just explain that you’re moving Office from one computer to another.

 Officially, Office 2007 can be installed on two computers (a desktop and laptop) at any time.
-However, the monitoring of older Office use isn’t as strict as it is for Office 365.
+However, the monitoring of older Office use isn’t as strict as it is for Microsoft 365.
 After installation, Office 2007/2010/2013 gets approval/activation from Microsoft just once.

 There was never any way for Microsoft to enforce the desktop/laptop distinction.
-That part of the official licence was and is ignored.
+That part of the official license was and is ignored.
 Plenty of people installed Office 2007/2010/2013 on two desktops or two laptops with no trouble or consequences.

 Uninstalling Office from the older computer should not be necessary.